Writing Residency

 Residency Archive

-The Winter Residency wasi be held on February 15 - 24, 2024.
+The Winter Residency was held on February 15 - 24, 2024.
 Speakers include Chen Chen, Chris Abani, Naomi Jackson, Cecily Wong, with literary agent Anjali Singh (Ayesha Pande Literary).

 The Summer Residency will be held on August 10 - 19, 2023.
 Speakers include Chris Abani, Akil Kumarasamy, Marilyn Nelson, Ruben Quesada, Matthew Shenoda, and Nafissa Thompson-Spires, with literary agent Saba Sulaiman (Talcott Notch Literary).